mshubham00/Leavitt_Law_Calibration/README.md

 Adjusting raw data with the estimated distance-reddening error pair for each Cepheid, then the calibrated PL relation is determined.

+# Documentation
+Read the 'Physics_Modelling_and_Results.pdf' to learn about the physics behind the topic.

 # Credits
-The Raw Dataset of 150 Cepheid stars is provided by my supervisor: Dr Jesper Storm (AIP Potsdam) The algorithm developed by Dr. Barry Madore (https://iopscience.iop.org/article/10.3847/1538-4357/aa6e4d/pdf).
+The Raw Dataset of 150 Cepheid stars is provided by my supervisor: Dr Jesper Storm (AIP Potsdam)

+The calibration method developed by Dr. Barry Madore (https://iopscience.iop.org/article/10.3847/1538-4357/aa6e4d/pdf).

+Mathematical model of the algorithm developed by me.
+By correlating model with physics, I developed more generalized algorithm which yields better results than the previous method.

-The python code is developed by me.
+The complete python code is developed by me and can be used by anyone without asking for any permission from me.